 Investing In Your Future (194-242)

 Become financially literate.
-Open a savings account in a different bank than your checking account to make them feel more separate.
-Put 10 or 20 percent of every paycheck into your savings account.
+Open a savings account in a different bank than your checking account to make them feel separate.
+Put 10 or 20% of every paycheck into your savings account.
 Set a weekly or monthly budget.
 Pay your bills immediately.
 Shop for better insurance deals.
 Research product reviews for expensive gadgets.
 Meet with a financial advisor.

 Write down your goals, but also write down why you want to accomplish each one.
 Revisit them every six months, and be willing to reevaluate or tinker with them depending on how they reflect your values.
 Know your values.

-Start a small business, but think of something that doesn’t require a lot of capital, and manage your expectations, but don’t do anything until you’ve written a business plan.
-Don’t make generalizations about millennials, baby boomers, Gen X or Z or any other generation.
+Start a small business, but think of something that doesn’t require a lot of capital and manage your expectations.
+Don’t do anything until you’ve written a business plan.
+Don’t make generalizations about millennials, baby boomers or any other generation.

-Identify people you’re comfortable getting constructive criticism from, and elicit that criticism.
+Identify people you’re comfortable getting constructive criticism from, and request that criticism.

 Cut out a bad habit for 30 days every month.
 Make a to-do list at the beginning of every week.
 Buy essentials in bulk.
 Stop buying expensive brands.
 Keep $20 cash in your car in case of emergencies.
 Stop replacing things that can be fixed: Don’t contribute to a throwaway culture.
 Start a vacation fund.
 Get your taxes done before April.
 Buy a physical calendar.
 Change your car’s oil every 5,000 miles.